 * 1968, Mexico City

-In his work, Eduardo Abaroa examines aspects of impermanence, history, and the socio-political fabric of North American society.
-Frequently he reimagines iconic works and powerful cultural symbols, through which he seeks to dismantle the notions of monumentality and modernity.
-Found in the intersection of sculpture, installation, and performance, his practice has an immediacy that playfully evades the preciousness often associated with art objects.
-Even in his more monumental sculptural works, he avoids traditional “fine art” connotations, creating pieces using port-a-potties, tarps, and the rubble of demolished buildings.
-Inexpensive everyday materials such as cotton swabs, straws and plastic bottles, are frequently found in his pieces.
-Abaroa’s site-specific projects seek to undermine the authority of cultural institutions, such as the National Anthropology Museum in Mexico City, along with its impulse to install an official narrative and its ultra-nationalistic ideology.
+In his work, Eduardo Abaroa examines aspects of impermanence, history, and the socio-political fabric of society.
+He reimagines iconic works and powerful cultural symbols seeking to dismantle notions of monumentality and modernity.
+Found in the intersection of sculpture, installation, and performance, his practice has an immediacy that playfully evades the preciousness associated with the art object.
+He avoids traditional “fine art” connotations by working with unusual material and inexpensive everyday objects: from port-a-potties, tarps, and the rubble of demolished buildings to junk jewelry, cotton swabs, straws, and plastic bottles.
+Abaroa’s site-specific projects seek to undermine the authority of Mexican cultural institutions along with their official narrative and ultra-nationalistic ideology.
 By juxtaposing various ideological, aesthetic, and cultural traditions, the artist offers an incisive point of view, deeply critical of the economic and social structures that govern our society.

-Abaroa earned his Bachelor of Fine Art from the Escuela Nacional de Artes Plásticas (UNAM) in 1992 and his Masters of Fine Art from The California Institute of the Arts in 2001.
-He has participated in residencies at La Flora in Bogota (2014), and the Corcoran Gallery in Washington D.C.
-(2012).
-In 2011 he directed the IX International Symposium on Contemporary Art Theory, held in Mexico City (SITAC).
+Abaroa earned his BFA from the Escuela Nacional de Artes Plásticas (UNAM) in 1992 and his MFA from California Institute of the Arts (CalArts) in 2001.
+In 1993, he was a founding member of the artist-run space Temístocles 44 in Mexico City.
+He has been an artist in residency at FLORA ars+natura in Bogota (2014) and Corcoran Gallery in Washington (2012).
+In 2011 he was the director of the IX International Symposium on Contemporary Art Theory (SITAC) in Mexico City.
 He has contributed texts for catalogs for many artists vital to the Mexican context, as well as columns and reviews for several journals and publications.
-He has been the recipient of many grants and awards, including: the Sculpture prize, Sociedad de Valores de Arte Mexicano (SIVAM) in 2006 and 2005, the National Fund for Culture and Arts (FONCA in Spanish) in 2004, and the Fulbright Scholarship, also in 2004.
+He has been the recipient of many grants and awards, including: premio artes visuales Sociedad Internacional de Valores de Arte Mexicano (SIVAM) in 2006 and 2005, Sistema Nacional de Creadores from the Mexican Ministry of Culture, and Fulbright Scholarship, both in 2004.

-Eduardo Abaroa currently lives and works in Mexico City, Mexico.
+Eduardo Abaroa lives and works in Mexico City.